 In 1975 Preble Street was founded as a neighborhood center to involve and empower homeless and low-income residents.
 Today, Preble Street has become the hub of programs for the most vulnerable and underserved residents of Portland.
 The timeline below displays some of the key dates and events that have shaped the organization.

-as the High Street Resource Center, a neighborhood center to serve and empower homeless and low-income residents.
-Preble Street founder, Joe Kreisler, started the agency as a real world training ground for his students at the University of Southern Maine School of Social Work and for Portland’s most vulnerable residents to get help with solving their problems.
-Joe dedicated his professional life to addressing the needs of the disenfranchised.
-Joe was a member of the Board of Directors and a daily presence at Preble Street.
-More than that, he was the embodiment of the agency’s mission, its philosophy, its spirit, and its dedication to meeting everyone as an equal human being.
+Preble Street began as the High Street Resource Center, a neighborhood center that empowered residents experiencing poverty and homelessness.
+Founder Joe Kreisler started the agency as a real world training ground for his students at the University of Southern Maine School of Social Work and a place for Portland’s most vulnerable residents to get help meeting their goals.

 FIRST FULL-TIME SOCIAL WORKER HIRED.

 Previously staffed solely by student interns and volunteers, Preble Street expanded its casework services with the addition of a full-time social worker.

 PORTLAND CITY OFFICIALS PROMISE TO PROVIDE EMERGENCY SHELTER